numpy/numpy/doc/source/reference/c-api.array.rst

     signed and unsigned integers, floating point numbers, and complex-floating point numbers are recognized and converted.
 Other values of gentype are returned.
-This function can be used to convert, for example, the string'f4' to :cdata:`NPY_FLOAT32`.
+This function can be used to convert, for example, the string 'f4' to :cdata:`NPY_FLOAT32`.

 Miscellaneous